![[USS Kinkaid]](images/KINKAID01_408x256_psp.jpg)

 As seen from above the flight deck, the hole extendeded almost all the way to the center line of the ship.

 We managed to make it to Singapore under our own power.
-We spent 1 month in Singapore as they put a patch on the side of the ship.
-Then several months in the yards in the Phillipines while they repaired the hull and replaced missing decks & bulkheads.
+We spent a month in Singapore as they put a large cofferdam (patch) on the hull of the ship.
+Then several months in the yards in Subic Bay, Philippines while they repaired the hull and replaced missing decks & bulkheads.
 A six month deployment ran into 10 months.